shijiansj/DeepCatra/DeepCatra/learning/README.md

 ```
 python3 model_train.py train_dataset_path valid_dataset_path
 ```
-to train Hybrid model using train dataset and evaluate the model on the validation dataset.
-In the command, the parameter `train_dataset_path` is the path of train dataset and the parameter `valid_dataset_path` is the path of validation dataset.
-The best model parameters has been saved in the file `DeepCatra/DeepCatra/model/model_best_params.pkl`.
+to train hybrid model using training dataset and evaluate the model on the validation dataset.
+In the command, `train_dataset_path` is the path of training dataset and `valid_dataset_path` is the path of validation dataset.
+The optimal model hyperparameters have been saved in the file `DeepCatra/DeepCatra/model/model_best_params.pkl`.